prompto416/IM-sheets-automation/README.md

     driver.quit()

-## 2) Read and write excel data onto google sheets by sending the API request or importing a libary with a request function
+## 2) Downloading Excel then read and write excel data onto google sheets by sending the API request or importing a libary with a request function
 NOTE: API Key from google cloud console are required